Head Trauma & Concussions

 There’s no doubt that any brain injury, including a concussion, can be one of the most frightening experiences.
 However, with early diagnosis and treatment, patients can minimize the risk of complications associated with a concussion and get the symptom relief they deserve.
-If you think you may be suffering from a concussion, protect your health and safety by visiting your nearest iCare ER & Urgent Care facility in Frisco or Fort Worth, TX today.
+If think you may be suffering from a concussion, protect your health and safety by visiting your nearest iCare ER & Urgent Care facilities in Frisco or Fort Worth, TX today.

 When you visit iCare, our team led by experienced ERphysicians will immediately assess your situation, employ life saving intervention as needed, assess your medical history and provide a physical examination.
 Your care team may perform further laboratory tests.
 Once you are diagnosed, a treatment plan will be provided based on severity of your condition and symptoms.
 In the event that a patient requires hospitalization or other procedures that we do not offer at iCare, we are able to transfer them to a hospital for admission.